 Illinois drivers who carry minimum auto insurance may have insurance that provides only $25,000 in compensation for bodily injury as a result of the accident.
 The medical bills for many types of injuries, including burns, spinal cord injuries, and traumatic brain injury, may far exceed that amount.
 You can file a personal injury claim against all entities that contributed to your accident, which may maximize your compensation.

 - Seek video footage of your accident.
 Video footage may include dash cam footage, security footage from local businesses, or traffic camera footage that clearly displays your accident.

 - Speak to witnesses.
 Witness statements can help an experienced attorney or expert witness put together exactly how the accident occurred and what factors contributed to that accident.

 - Check truckers’ logs and evaluate the trucking company, including taking a look at the driver’s past tickets and accident history.
 An experienced attorney may learn that a trucker has exceeded the number of hours he can legally spend behind the wheel or that the trucking company has a history of expecting drivers to meet unrealistic expectations or drive in unsafe conditions, for example.

 - Take a look at the maintenance history of the vehicle and evaluate whether, if mechanical failure caused the accident, the manufacturer or a mechanic who recently worked on the vehicle may share liability for your injuries.

 - Take a closer look at any other factors that contributed to your accident, including a poorly loaded truck or a mechanical defect.

-Increases your understanding of the compensation you deserve for your injuries.
 You may question how much compensation you really deserve following a serious accident.
 An experienced personal injury attorney can improve your understanding of the compensation you deserve and provide you with a highly effective plan to proceed with your claim.

 Most car accident victims include several common aspects as part of their claims, including: